The Challenge of the Modern Legislative and Regulatory Environment

 Most legislation is public and general – meaning it applies to everyone.
 In some cases, the law may apply to only one person, institution or area.
 This is a local, private, or personal activity.
 This is a private law if it applies to only one person.
 It is a local act if it only applies to one area.
 Hybrid legislation will apply to all members of society but has an outsized effect on particular individuals.

 Generally, the legislature makes the laws, the executive enforces the laws, and the judiciary applies the laws.
-However, the executive may propose legislation through friendly elements in the legislature or directly to the legislature.
+However, the executive may propose legislation through familiar elements in the legislature or directly to the legislature.
 Similarly, general laws are proposed by government actors.
-However, non-government legislation may be proposed through friendly legislators to benefit a specific private person or group.
+However, friendly legislators may propose non-government legislation to benefit a specific private person or group.

 Amending vs. Non-Amending Legislation

-Most legislation is amending, meaning it is changing an existing law on the books.
-Non-amending legislation can stand on its own without referring to or impacting any other than existing statutes.
+Most legislation is amending, meaning it changes an existing law on the books.
+Non-amending legislation can stand independently without referring to or impacting any other than existing statutes.
 Amending legislation may be a textual amendment (changing an existing law) or a non-textual amendment (requiring an existing law to be read differently).